gelisam/klister/README.rst

 * `Problem-aware macros`_; in addition to the type, a macro can learn which "problem" it needs to solve, namely whether it must generate an expression, a type, a pattern, etc.

+.. _bibliography: bibliography.rst
+.. _Type-providing macros: TODO: write a small example demonstrating this feature.
+.. _Type-aware macros: TODO: write a small example demonstrating this feature.
+.. _Stuck macros: TODO: write a small example demonstrating this feature.
+Maybe the traverse-traverse-id example from Compose NYC 2019?
+.. _Problem-aware macros: TODO: write a small example demonstrating all the different problems one can write a macro for.

+Cool things which can be built using the above features:

+* Macros communicating via types
 * `Custom type-driven code generation`_, via macros which generate code from a type.
 * Languages with `custom type systems`_, via macros which reinterpret types